-12 [Sexting in schools and colleges](#)
+[Sexting in schools and colleges](#)

-13 [Sharing nudes and semi-nudes: how to respond to an incident \(UCKIS\)](#)
+[Sharing nudes and semi-nudes: how to respond to an incident \(UCKIS\)](#)

-- There is good reason to believe that a young person has been coerced, blackmailed or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs). - What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent. - The imagery involves sexual acts. - The imagery involves anyone aged 12 or under. - There is reason to believe a child is at immediate risk of harm owing to the sharing of the imagery, for example the child is presenting as suicidal or self-harming.
+- The imagery involves anyone aged 12 or under. - There is reason to believe a child is at immediate risk of harm owing to the sharing of the imagery, for example the child is presenting as suicidal or self-harming.

-If none of the above apply then the DSL will use their professional judgement to assess the risk to pupils involved and may decide, with input from the Headteacher, to respond to the incident without escalation to I-ART or the police.
+If none of the above apply then the DSL will use their professional judgement to assess the risk to students involved and may decide, with input from the Headteacher, to respond to the incident without escalation to I-ART (Integrated Access and Referral Team) or the police.
 Such decisions will be recorded.